+The Company makes contributions on behalf of its employees to "The Retirement Annuity Plan for Employees of the Ontario Mutual Insurance Association and Member Companies", which is a multiple employer plan.
+Each member company has signed an Ontario Mutual Insurance Association Pension Plan Agreement.
+Eligible employees participate in the defined benefit plan and sales agents participate in the defined contribution plan.
+The defined benefit plan specifies the amount of the retirement benefit to be received by the employee based on the number of years the employee has contributed and his/her final average earnings.
 The plan is accounted for as a defined contribution plan as insufficient information is available to account for the plan as a defined benefit plan.
-The Company is only one of a number of employers that participates in the plan and the financial information provided to the Company on the basis of the contractual agreements is usually insufficient to reliably measure the Company's proportionate share in the plan assets and liabilities on defined benefit accounting requirements.
+The Company is one of a number of employers that participates in the plan and the financial information provided to the Company on the basis of the contractual agreements is insufficient to reliably measure the Company's proportionate share in the plan assets and liabilities on defined benefit accounting requirements.